 How to get there: Take bus 16 from Dublin city centre.
 Bus stops at the entrance of the park.

 Tip: Take some time to wander in the picturesque park surrounding the museum.
-A cafe is located at the back to the building.
+A cafe is located at the back of the building.